 Our patient recovered well from surgery and was discharged on postoperative day 5.
 His final pathology report staged his tumor as T1bN0, and the margins of resection were negative.
 We achieved an excellent nodal harvest (31 lymph nodes), so we can be confident in the accuracy of this stage assignment.
 As such, he does not require adjuvant therapy, and his long-term prognosis is excellent.

 A fixed abdominal wall retractor system can be very helpful for this operation; we used the Bookwalter, but other options include the Thompson and Omni retractor systems.
 The duodenum and stomach are transected with staplers -- in this case an Endo-GIA stapler.
 A vessel sealing device, such as a LigaSure device or Harmonic scalpel, are quite helpful in the efficient control of small blood vessels.
 Larger vessels, such as the left gastric artery, can be divided with a vascular stapler or controlled by traditional suture ligation.

 The patient referred to in this video article has given his informed consent to be filmed and is aware that his personal health information will be published online in unidentified fashion.

-- Edge SB, Byrd DR, Compton CC, Fritz AG, Greene F, Trotti A. (eds) AJCC cancer staging handbook.
+- Edge SB, Byrd DR, Compton CC, Fritz AG, Greene F, Trotti A, eds.
+AJCC Cancer Staging Handbook.
 7th ed.
-New York: Springer; 2010.
+New York, NY: Springer; 2010.